7D2D/Templates-and-Utilities/README.md

 TagManager.zip : replace the Unity TagManager.Asset file found in every Unity projects ProjectSettings folder with this one (TagManager.asset).
 It is the Tagmanager asset used by TFP.

 A19TemplateProject : A Unity 2019 project folder (A19) pre-configured with the multiplatform export script, and a fully populated tag manager.
+The lighting is set to Linear to match A19 lighting.
 This project will be used as the base project for all my Unity tutorial packages except the CreaturePacks.